 - Taylor Steele (Director, Proximity)

 Rob Law is a multi-instrumentalist musician/composer with 20 years experience in the music industry.

-Rob has composed for advertising campaigns and branded content in Australia, the UK and the USA including brands such as Apple, Phillips, Black Diamond, Rapha, Trenery, and La Mer.
-He has also composed music for Australian agencies Clemenger BBDO and Cummins and Partners on TV commercials for Tourism Victoria, Tourism WA, and TAC.
+Rob has composed for feature and short films, advertising campaigns and branded content in Australia, the UK and the USA.
+He recently composed the full length soundtrack to Taylor Steele's 2018 Proximity with sound designer Sam Petty, now available on iTunes and has produced the soundtrack for multiple seasons of Canadian TV series Hooke'.
+He has also produced music for content including brands such as Apple, Canon, T Brand Studio (NY Times), Phillips, Black Diamond, Rapha, Trenery, and La Mer.
+He has also composed music for Australian agencies Clemenger BBDO and Cummins and Partners on TV commercials for Jacobs Creek, Tourism Victoria, Tourism WA, and TAC.

-In 2003, Rob graduated with a Bachelor of Music from the Victorian College of the Arts.
+In 2003, Rob graduated with a Bachelor of Music Performance from the Victorian College of the Arts where he focussed primarly on guitar.
 After the intensive boot camp of the VCA, Rob travelled widely, developing a keen interest in world music, and collecting and learning to play instruments from different cultures around the world.
 This exposure to different sounds and styles is evident in Rob's highly textural, layered compositions.

 Robs main passion is writing music for screen and is currently working on a number of short films and documentaries.
 He loves to collaborate with directors and understands the importance of a well composed score to transform a film and help to enhance the tone and mood.
 He likes the challenge of applying the right type of music to bring out the most from a scene and to help realise a directors vision.